holochain/holochain/crates/holochain_sqlite/README.md

 ### Building blocks

-The rkv crate provides a few abstractions for working with LMDB stores.
-The ones we use are:

-- SingleTable: a key-value store with arbitrary key and one value per key
-- IntegerTable: a key-value store with integer key and one value per key
-- MultiTable: a key-value store with arbitrary key and multiple values per key

-On top of these abstractions, the `holochain_sqlite` crate provides three buffered store abstractions to wrap each of the rkv store types, as well as a simple CAS abstraction:
+The `holochain_sqlite` crate provides three buffered KV store abstractions as well as a simple CAS abstraction:

-- [KvBuffer]: a SingleTable with a scratch space
-- [KvIntBuffer]: an IntegerTable with a scratch space
-- [KvvBuffer]: a MultiTable with a scratch space
+- [KvBuf]: a normal KV store
+- [KvIntBuf]: a KV store where keys must be integers (this was significant when using LMDB, but not any more)
+- [KvvBuf]: a KV store with multiple values per key, with per-key iteration
-- [CasBuffer]: a [KvBuffer] which enforces that keys must be the "address" of the values (content)
+- [CasBuf]: a [KvBuf] which enforces that keys must be the "address" of the values (content)

 The `holochain` crate composes these building blocks together to build more purpose-specific BufferedStore implementations